‘Sextortion’ crimes involving boys on the rise, FBI reports

 Atwood said the center website has a list of crisis hotlines and community resources.

 Gretchen Smeltzer is executive director of Into the Light, a nonprofit organization providing services to victims of child sex trafficking.
-Smeltzer said she has also seen reports of the trend of young boys being targeted in sextortion crimes.
-She also said communication is vital.
+Smeltzer agrees that the trend of young boys being targeted in sextortion crimes has grown recently and that communication is vital.

-"We would encourage parents to have a 'preemptive' talk with their boys about it," Smeltzer said.
-"That this is an issue that is going on and to let them know that they're not going to be in trouble if they tell you about it.
-Taking away that barrier of embarrassment and fear.
-Being non-judgemental is going to help open the doorway for a child to feel safe and to share what has happened to them."

 Smeltzer said Into the Light has resources available online and through a hotline.
 She said the group makes informational presentations to individuals and to groups.